 Sign up to receive the magazine straight to your inbox by using the signup form at the bottom of the page.
 Alternatively read your EuRApean in your preferred format by clicking on the links below.
-For editions dating further back than 2016, please contact Maria Manly.
+For editions dating further back than 2016, input and advertising, please contact Dom Tidey.

 The 19th EuRA International Relocation Congress took place in Warsaw and it was a pleasure to have the EuRA family back together again.
 Predictably there was a lot of discussion on the geopolitical events that have reshaped our world since we all met in Malta and will continue to change the landscape of our industry before we meet again in Dubrovnik.

 I would like to draw your attention to the report on our latest joint research initiative with our colleagues at the Canadian Employee Relocation Council.
 Finally I’d like to highlight our expanded networking programme for the coming year.
 Dubai, Chicago, and Dubrovnik will all be opportunities to build our networks, consolidate business and enjoy the diversity of our truly global industry.